 The fog and threat of a storm kept us from staying long at the top.
 After saying some brief prayers, we began our descent.
 A scary moment occurred when one member of our group took a nasty tumble on the rocks.
 Miraculously, he didn’t break any bones or sustain any type of head injury, but his right leg was extremely swollen and he had cuts all over his body.
 Pier Giorgio had to have been present in the man who suddenly arrived on the scene.
 He was a serious mountain climber, as evidenced by his backpack and poles.
 He dug through his things looking for a special salve and ended up applying some sort of disinfectant and wrapping the leg in a gauze bandage.
 He then spent the next hour or so assisting with the slow-going descent.
 When the men reached the landing near Lake Mucrone, he spoke to me briefly and with an “auf Wiedersehen” was soon out of sight.

-s so good and so clearly among us on the mountain.
+God was so good and so clearly among us on the mountain.
 This man who became the good samaritan was at the top when we were about to begin our descent.
 I spoke to him briefly in Italian and explained that we were here because of Pier Giorgio.
 He knew about Pier Giorgio and told me what a good person and mountain climber he had been.
 No surprise, then, that this man would end up stepping in the shoes of Pier Giorgio to assist our injured climber.

-down to the sanctuary via the cable car.
+Mountain first aid arrived to take a look at the injury.
+A trip to the hospital was recommended but declined and we headed back down to the sanctuary via the cable car.
 When we arrived at the upper church, we saw a huge procession taking place – nearly 1800 people from Asti making an annual pilgrimage.
 It was a beautiful sight.
 By the time we all regrouped, it was too late for lunch and we really had to get back to Pollone.
 Everyone grabbed something quick and headed for the bus.
 After taking a wrong turn, we had another close call squeezing through some extremely narrow streets but managed to get back on the main road.
 Unfortunately, this put us so behind schedule that we did not arrive back at the villa until 5:45.
 We were scheduled to attend an international Mass in honor of Pier Giorgio’s feast day at 6:00 p.m. at the parish church but it looked like we would never make it.
 After a chaotic 15 minutes or so, we all managed to get there!

-full-course Italian meal.
+It was a beautiful place to celebrate our last Mass as a group – there in Pier Giorgio’s parish church where he often served and attended Mass.
+Afterward, we feasted in the local restaurant with a full-course Italian meal.
 At one point, Wanda arrived to tell us that a contingent of French youth were at the villa.
 We headed back to visit with them.
 They were praying and singing in Pier Giorgio’s room when we arrived.
 After they cleared out, we prayed the eighth day of our group novena in the main entrance of the villa and ended with a verse of “Hail Holy Queen Enthroned Above.”
 Then, it was time to begin saying our goodbyes as we had to meet our driver at 6:30 the next morning to head to the airport in Milan.

-finish, it was a wonderful adventure.
+It was bittersweet to pull away from the villa on Sunday morning with Wanda waving farewell.
+We finished our group novena on the bus on the way to the airport and we all made it safely to our homes.
+From start to finish, it was a wonderful adventure.
 As always, Wanda outdid herself with her generosity and hospitality.
 I felt so blessed to be with the group that made up the inaugural FrassatiUSA Pilgrimage and am certain that each person was specially called by Pier Giorgio to be a part of it.
 I know he journeyed with us every step of the way…from the depths of the catacombs to the top of the mountain.
 And we are assured of his heavenly companionship until we are finally united in our eternal home.

 Thanks for traveling along via these blogposts.
 Hope to see you on a future pilgrimage.
 Verso l’alto!